 All smart backpackers know once the stuff gets wet you are generally in trouble.
 If it is cold, there is the chance to freeze.

-In the mountains, a bluebird day can quickly give way to violent thunderstorms.
+In the mountains, a blue sky day can quickly give way to violent thunderstorms.
 That is why it is of utmost importance to get a rain cover for your backpack.
 Dry materials make setting up a tent in the rain easier.

 Pro Tip: The absolute most important things to keep dry are clothing and your sleeping bag, so pack around them accordingly.